JoClaivaz/Mammals_orthologs_exp/README.md

 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'
 Output: pdf contiainig plots

+#'clan_inference.py'
+inference of clan domain (pfam denomination) in function of gain/loss domain between homologs pair and the tissue where it occured only modified homologs which present a shift from specific to ubiquitous are considered (according to the tissue specific index, value of 0.8 means specific) print the occurence of each domain clan the relation between domains and classified clans can be recovered from ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release => 'Pfam-A.clans.tsv'
+Input: Pfam-A.clans.tsv, 'SPECIE_domain' (pfamscan output, called by 'Domain_file_in_path' argument) and output tables from 'Tspec_inference.R'

 #'cor_dif_test.R'
 Function allowing the process of exact fisher test on the correlation amongst specie 1 and specie2, and other one allows to get the number of tissues considered for a given analysis
 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'